emmettbutler/emmettbutler/writing/user-guide.md

 collaboration occurs between people who see and are seen, and I want to give you a leg up in seeing me.
 I hope that this guide helps us be effective communicators and collaborators.

-At work, I identify as a data engineer who cares deeply about his team’s well-being.
-I have influence within Parse.ly, and I commit to using that power to make everyone’s work more fulfilling and enjoyable.

 ## How I view success

 As a flawed human, being good at my job means being at peace with not knowing everything, and constantly learning more.
-As a manager, being good at my job means being surrounded by happy, motivated people.
+As a leader, being good at my job means being surrounded by happy, motivated people.
 As a programmer, being good at my job means using code to make those peoples’ jobs easier and more enjoyable.

-Success as a manager as I see it means finding the middle path between the growth goals of a person I manage and the company’s goals.
-If the people I manage are learning and growing in ways that feel meaningful to them, and doing it while helping the organization progress, I think I’m doing a good job at that moment.
+Success as I see it means finding the middle path between the growth goals of the people on my team and the company’s goals.
+If the people on my team are learning and growing in ways that feel meaningful to them, and doing it while helping the organization progress, I think I’m doing a good job at that moment.

 ## How I communicate